ethereum/consensus-specs/specs/networking/p2p-interface.md

 )
 ```

 Requests blocks by their block roots.
-The response is a list of `BeaconBlock` whose length is less or equal to the number of requested blocks.
+The response is a list of `BeaconBlock` whose length is less than or equal to the number of requested blocks.
 It may be less in the case that the responding peer is missing blocks.

-`BeaconBlocksByRoot` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).
+`BeaconBlocksByRoot` is primarily used to recover recent blocks (e.g. when receiving a block or attestation whose parent is unknown).

 The request MUST be encoded as an SSZ-field.

 The response MUST consist of at least one `response_chunk` and MAY consist of many.
-Each successful `response_chunk` MUST contain a single `BeaconBlock` payload.
+Each _successful_ `response_chunk` MUST contain a single `BeaconBlock` payload.

 Clients MUST support requesting blocks since the latest finalized epoch.